 Bicyclists should always protect themselves by using a helmet.
 However, Mississippi does not have a specific helmet law for bicyclists.

-Who Can Be Held Liable for Bicycle Accidents?
+Who Can Be Held Liable for Bicycle Accidents in Mississippi?

 Not all bike accidents are the same.
 Slightly different circumstances can make a world of difference when deciding who is at fault.
 At Derek L. Hall, PC, we gather all the facts surrounding a bicycle accident.
 We help you determine which parties are liable in any bicycle crash involving another vehicle.